-\begin{Rem} On $\mathbb{R}^4$, (1.1) is just a system of Seiberg-Witten equations for multi-monopoles $\{\psi_i\}_{i=0}^{3}$ that Taubes and several others have considered, but with an extra condition that $-\psi_0 + I\psi_1 + J\psi_2+K\psi_3 = 0$, where $I, J, K$ are the usual Pauli spin matrices.
+\begin{Rem} On $\mathbb{R}^4$, (1.1) is just a system of Seiberg-Witten equations for multiple-spinors $\{\psi_i\}_{i=0}^{3}$ that Taubes and several others have considered \cite{T16, HW15, WZ21}, but with an extra condition that $-\psi_0 + I\psi_1 + J\psi_2+K\psi_3 = 0$, where $I, J, K$ are the usual Pauli spin matrices.
 We hope to explore this direction in our upcomming work. \end{Rem}

-\begin{Rem} In general, by the above theorem, $X \# S^2 \times S^2$ might still have non-compact moduli space of solutions under a certain topological data assumed about $X$.
-If there is a smooth invariant associated to the RS-SW equations, then it is possible that such invariant of $X\# S^2 \times S^2$ is non-zero.
-In contrast to Seiberg-Witten theory, Taubes showed that the Seiberg-Witten invariant of such manifold would always be zero \cite{HT99}. \end{Rem}
+\begin{Rem} In general, by the above theorem, $X \# S^2 \times S^2$ might still have non-compact moduli space of non-trivial solutions under a certain topological data assumed about $X$.
+If there is a smooth invariant associated to the RS-SW equations, then it is possible that such an invariant of $X\# S^2 \times S^2$ is non-zero.
+In contrast to Seiberg-Witten theory, Taubes showed that the Seiberg-Witten invariant of such a manifold would always be zero \cite{HT99}. \end{Rem}

 \begin{Rem} Theorem 1.2 still holds for a perturbed version of (1.2).
-In fact, it can be shown that with appropriate perturbation and after gauge fixing, the moduli space of solutions is always a finite dimensional manifold that has an orientation depending on the choice of orientation of $H^{+}(X)$ and $H^1(X)$.
-The transversality statement is usually a first step if we want to define a possible gauge theoretic invariant associated to the RS-SW equations.
+In fact, it can be shown that with appropriate perturbation and after gauge fixing, the moduli space of solutions is always a finite dimensional manifold that has an orientation depending on the choice of orientation of $H^{+}(X)$.
+The transversality statement is usually one of the important steps if we want to define a possible gauge theoretic invariant associated to the RS-SW equations.